Kutaiba-Nezar-Kashmar/Multiverse_of_Geeks/README.md

 ## User stories
+- [ ] As a user, I would like to be able to create an account.
+- [ ] As a user, I would like to be able to login into my account.
-1. As a user, I would like to be able to view a list of the available movies.
+- [x] As a user, I would like to be able to view a list of movies.
-2. As a user, I would like to be able to view a list of the available games.
+- [x] As a user, I would like to be able to view detales of chosen move.
+- [x] As a user, I would like to be able to search for a movie.
+- [x] As a user, I would like to be able to add a movie to my favorite movie list.
+- [x] As a user, I would like to se comment on a movie.
+- [ ] As a user, I would like to be able to leave a comment on a movie
-3. As a user, I would like to be able to view a list of the available characters in the chosen movie.
+- [ ] As a user, I would like to be able to rate a movie.
-4. ~~As a user, I would like to be able to view a list of the available characters in the chosen game.~~
+- [x] As a user, I would like to be able to view a list of tv shows.
-5. As a user, I would like to be able to view the various information about the chosen character.
+- [x] As a user, I would like to be able to view detales of chosen tv show.
+- [x] As a user, I would like to be able to search for a tv show.
-6. As a user, I would like to be able to view the various comments of other users on the chosen character.
+- [x] As a user, I would like to be able to add a tv show to my favorite tv show list.
+- [x] As a user, I would like to se comment on a tv show.
-7. As a user, I would like to be able to leave a comment on ~~the chosen character~~mocie.
+- [ ] As a user, I would like to be able to leave a comment on a tv show.
+- [ ] As a user, I would like to be able to rate a tv show.
+- [x] As a user, I would like to be able to view a list of games.
-8. As a user, I would like to be able to rate the chosen ~~character based on multiple factors like level, power, evil and good~~ movie.
+- [x] As a user, I would like to be able to view detales of chosen game.
-9. As a user, I would like to be able to create an account.
+- [x] As a user, I would like to be able to search for a game.
-10. As a user, I would like to be able to login into my account.
+- [x] As a user, I would like to be able to add a game to my favorite game list.
+- [ ] As a user, I would like to be able to rate a game.

 <a name="built_with"/>